future-wd/hugo-responsive-images/readme.md

 "lqip_blur_amount" 5 # amount of gaussian blur to apply to LQIP "gif_div_factor" 10 # dominant/gif file is resized to this division factor (of smallest image in srcset)

-# hugo image processing options - its recommended to use [hugo\'s native image config](https://gohugo.io/content-management/image-processing/#imaging-configuration) unless you want to only set for this module.
+# hugo image processing options

+its recommended to use [hugos native image config](https://gohugo.io/content-management/image-processing/#imaging-configuration) unless you want to only set for this module.

 "quality" 75
 "rotate" 0